 Research says that the number of cafes, restaurants, hairdressers and opticians increased 24% between 2000 and 2006, while clothes stores fell 4%.
 This trend is still continuing.

 According to research, health and beauty services, including nail salons, hairdressers, opticians and tattoo parlors, were among the fastest growing businesses last year.
 The trend seen in UK offline retail proves that shoppers mainly come for experiences, leisure, eating, etc.

 Helen Dickinson, chief executive of British Retail Consortium says, “There has to be a real driver to come into a physical store.
-The space needs to be more of an experience rather than a place for a functional transaction.”
+Space needs to be more of an experience rather than a place for a functional transaction.”